LinkedIn as an opportunity

 Clear objectives and consistent implementation

-If, for example, the employer brand and employer branding are the main focus, the corporate culture and employer USPs should be presented in the ‘About’ section and visualised via the cover photo.
-Insights into everyday working life then play a greater role in content planning than the development of new services, technical tips or industry news.
+If, for example, the employer brand and employer branding are the main focus, the company culture and employer USPs should be presented in the ‘About’ section and visualised via the cover photo.
+Insights into day-to-day working life then play a greater role in content planning than the development of new services, technical tips or industry news.
 A further major challenge for the social media team in the next step is to package the respective core messages into engaging storytelling.

 A successful mix of corporate and personal posts